GVonny/qb-lscustoms/readme.md

 This menu is up to date with game build version 2802
 - Includes all chameleon paints
+  - Follow the beginning of this guide to stream all the chameleon paints: [GITHUB](https://forum.cfx.re/t/how-to-get-the-chameleon-paints/4869883)
 - Includes new track wheel set

 ## Events